awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 1. For **EC2 instance types**, choose the EC2 instance type for your container instances\.
 The instance type that you select determines the resources available for your tasks\.

 1. For **Number of instances**, choose the number of EC2 instances to launch into your cluster\.
-These instances are launched using the latest Amazon ECS–optimized AMI\.
-For more information, see [Amazon ECS\-Optimized AMI](ecs-optimized_AMI.md)\.
+These instances are launched using the latest Amazon ECS\-optimized Amazon Linux AMI\.
+For more information, see [Amazon ECS\-Optimized Amazon Linux AMI](ecs-optimized_AMI.md)\.

 1. For **EBS storage \(GiB\)**, choose the size of the Amazon EBS volume to use for data storage on your container instances\.
-By default, the Amazon ECS–optimized AMI launches with an 8\-GiB root volume and a 22\-GiB data volume\.
 You can increase the size of the data volume to allow for greater image and container storage\.

 1. For **Key pair**, choose an Amazon EC2 key pair to use with your container instances for SSH access\.
 If you do not specify a key pair, you cannot connect to your container instances with SSH\.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.